Drunkie18/Stitch1/README.md

-The project scales iteratively through modular development targets:

-* **Stitch1:** Dual-image stitching engine resolving horizontal left-and-right frame alignments.
-* **Stitch2:** Quad-image matrix layout managing quadrant alignments (Upper-Left, Upper-Right, Lower-Left, Lower-Right).
+Project will scale iteratively through modular development targets: **Stitch1:** Stitching for L and R of subject pictures, next Stitch2 stitching for UL, UR, LL, LR for a total of 4 images of a subject, moving onto 9, and then so on and so forth, ultimately ending with...
 * **Photosphere Engine:** Full spherical dome projection handling multi-axis coordinate arrays.

 ---

-## 📸 Core Concepts: Photosphere vs. Panorama

-Understanding how spatial data is gathered from mobile sensors is critical to implementing the correct software pipeline:
+General Idea about how data is gathered and managed via sensors in case of Photosphere and Panorama

 * **Traditional Panorama:** Relies on a continuous, low-framerate video stream.
 Modern variations utilize fast-exposure bracketed frames stitched sequentially as the user pans smoothly across a single horizontal axis.
 * **Photo Sphere:** Originally introduced by Google in 2012, this format relies on a structured, multi-axis spatial grid.
   Users follow an on-screen "dot-and-circle" guidance system to capture discrete high-resolution stills within a spherical dome.
   While Google deprecated this native mode in its primary Pixel app in 2023, the underlying spatial metadata framework remains a foundational standard for immersive 360-degree viewing on platforms like Google Photos and VR headsets.

 ---
+github.com/opencv/opencv/tree/4.12.0

+To get started; enter their github, move to Coding_Stlye_Guide -> Running OpenCV on various platforms -> Custom OpenCV Android SDK and AAR package build which has the necessary instructions to get your build environment started in Android Studio.

+---
-## 🚀 System Architecture & Roadmap
+System Architecture & Roadmap

 Heavy mathematical transformations are offloaded to native C++ via the Java Native Interface (JNI).
 This bypasses the JVM overhead, maximizing thermal stability and memory management during intensive image registration.